-The set-up is somewhat reminiscent of Adam Roberts' Salt, but is much better Marquardt postulates done. existence of two space station colonies, each with a distinctive and fairly extreme political slant.
-One (that's the name of the colony) is populated by technocrats, heavily into nanotech, genetic engineering and promoting human mutation, but with little regard for human comfort: the idea is to adapt humans for space, not to pine for what we had on Earth.
+The set-up is somewhat reminiscent of Adam Roberts' Salt, but is much better done.
+Marquardt postulates the existence of two space station colonies, each with a distinctive and fairly extreme political slant.
+One (that's the name of the colony) is populated by technocrats, heavily into nanotech. genetic engineering promoting human mutation, but with little regard for human comfort: the idea is to adapt humans for space, not to pine for what we had on Earth.
 Indeed, the inhabitants of One have an almost paranoid fear of anything organic that isn't human or food.
 Two, on the other hand, is peopled by environmentalists who like to grow things and have space.
-They show the usual green movement suspicion of technology and have embargoes against all of the dangerous technologies that One's scientists invent, though they seem happy enough with sufficient science to make their world habitable.
+They show the usual green movement technology suspicion of and embargoes against all of the dangerous technologies that One's scientists invent, though they seem happy enough with sufficient science to make their world habitable.
 The one big problem that Two has is that they don't have an asteroid mining industry, and consequently they have to buy all of their water from One (buying it from Earth would, of course, be prohibitively expensive because of the cost of getting it out of the gravity well).
 This puts them, and their technology embargoes, in a very difficult position.